voxel51/fiftyone-teams-app-deploy/helm/README.md

 ## Initial Installation vs. Upgrades

-`FIFTYONE_DATABASE_ADMIN` is set to `true` by default for FiftyOne Teams version 1.1.1 upgrades and installations.
-This is because FiftyOne Teams version 1.1.1 is not backwards compatible with versions of the FiftyOne Teams database schema prior to version 0.19.0.
+`FIFTYONE_DATABASE_ADMIN` is set to `false` by default for FiftyOne Teams version 1.2.0 upgrades and installations.
+This is because FiftyOne Teams version 1.2.0 is backwards compatible with FiftyOne Teams database schema 0.19 (Teams Version 1.1).

+- If you are performing an initial install, you will either want to connect to your MongoDB database with the 0.12.0 SDK before performing the FiftyOne Teams installation, or you will want to add `FIFTYONE_DATABASE_ADMIN: true` in the `env` section of the `appSettings` configuration.

 - If you are performing an upgrade, please review our [Upgrade Process Recommendations](#upgrade-process-recommendations)